Emery has confidence in Arsenal outcast Ozil

-Unai Emery insists Mesut Ozil still has a future under him at Arsenal.

-Ozil was an unused substitute for Saturday's 2-0 victory over Chelsea in the Premier League, having missed out on the matchday 18 at West Ham seven days earlier.
+Ozil was an unused substitute for the 2-0 victory over Chelsea in the Premier League, having missed out on the matchday 18 at West Ham seven days earlier.

 A high-intensity midfield performance led by Aaron Ramsey proved the undoing of Chelsea and Emery's demands of his players off the ball have led to suggestions Ozil is ill-suited to his approach.